-The General Data Protection Regulation (GDPR) took effect from 25th of May 2018 and changee the way we deal with customer, employee, stakeholder and partner data.
+The General Data Protection Regulation (GDPR) took effect from 25th May 2018 and changed the way we deal with customer, employee, stakeholder and partner data.
 GDPR gives consumers and citizens more control over their information and stronger rights to be informed about how organisations use their personal data.
-Whether it’s the information we hold about customers or colleagues, the way we must process personal data is changing.
-From the 25th of May 2018, all organisations will need to ensure they comply with the new data protection legislation set out in the GDPR.
+Whether it’s the information we hold about customers or colleagues, the way we must process personal data has changed.
+Since 25th May 2018, all organisations must ensure they comply with the data protection legislation set out in the GDPR.

-The Data Controller is Hundred Houses Society; Data Owners are the Executive Resources Director, Sean Kent and the Executive Operations Director, Tracey Spencer; the Data Protection Officer (DPO) is Company Secretary, Maureen Malone; the Information Security Oficer (ISO) is the Executive Resources Director, Sean Kent.
+The Data Controller is Hundred Houses Society; the Data Owner is the Executive Resources Director, Sean Kent; the Data Protection Officer (DPO) is Peter Fisher (Governance Manager); the Information Security Oficer (ISO) is the Executive Resources Director, Sean Kent.